rochus-keller/Typos/Readme.md

 According to my research, 1.18.0 includes all features I need, is very stable, and can be built with C99 and C++11.
 More recent versions seem to require later C and C++ versions.
 I was able to successfully build 1.18.0 on Debian Bookworm x64 with the command `export MAKEINFO=true; BUILDLUAHB=TRUE; CFLAGS="-O2 -fcommon" ./build.sh`.
 I verified that HarfBuzz etc. is actually included, and the result passes my basic tests.

+### Status on December 27, 2025

+Now we have again a working BUSY build which is complete, fast and works well with the source level debugger.
+The build.sh has been removed (since broken).
+I will soon also remove the autotools build so that I can make configuration changes without the need to update two build systems.

+### How to build

+Use the [BUSY build system](https://github.com/rochus-keller/busy/) or open the BUSY file with [LeanCreator](https://github.com/rochus-keller/leancreator/).
+So far there is only a BUSY file in the luatex subdirectory.

+The build was successfully tested on Linux x64.
+It is likely to also work on Linux x86 or macOS.
+Win32 has not been tested yet and likely doesn't build without changes.

 ### Additional Credits